Millions celebrate LGBTQ pride in New York amid global fight for equality

 The Queer Liberation March aimed to call attention to the killing of black trans women, protest U.S. detentions of migrant children and oppose actions by U.S. President Donald Trump’s administration to curtail the rights of lesbian, gay, bisexual, transgender and other queer people.

-They marched behind a banner reading: “We Resist” and hoisted signs with statements such as “My trans pride is not business marketing” and “Decolonize Pride.”
+In San Francisco, companies such as Alphabet Inc’s Google, Facebook Inc, T-Mobile and Netflix Inc lent the parade a corporate flavor.
+Dissidents opposing corporate sponsorship blocked an intersection of the parade route, shouting: “Stonewall was a riot.”

+“The system of policing upholds white supremacy, heteropatriarchy, gender binaries and capitalist rule,” one San Francisco protester said over a megaphone.

-Some also paused to consider the state of LGBTQ rights under Trump, who has banned transgender people in the military, cut HIV/AIDS research and supported so-called religious freedom initiatives to curb LGBTQ protections.
+Some during the events also paused to consider the state of LGBTQ rights under Trump, who has banned transgender people in the military, cut HIV/AIDS research and supported so-called religious freedom initiatives to curb LGBTQ protections.

-The White House says Trump has long advocated LGBTQ equality, noting that he became this year the first Republican president to recognize Pride Month and backed a global campaign to decriminalize homosexuality.
+The White House says Trump has long advocated LGBTQ equality and noted that he backed a global campaign to decriminalize homosexuality.

-“There’s still a lot of work ahead,” said Damian Otwinowski, 40, from London.
-“I don’t think it’s as equal as we think it is.”
+“They could turn back gay marriage.
+Don’t ever fool yourself,” said Christopher Edward Andrew, 53.
+“Elections matter.
+Votes matter.”
+The U.S. Supreme Court legalized gay marriage in a landmark ruling in 2015.

 In the early morning hours of June 28, 1969, police raided New York’s Stonewall Inn, ostensibly to shut down a Mafia-owned establishment selling watered-down liquor without a license.
 But the raid followed a series of others at gay bars in the Greenwich Village neighborhood, and the patrons fought back, forcing police to barricade themselves inside.